-Dear cousin Flo has gone home to be with the Lord but she left many memories with us.
+Dear cousin Flo has gone home to be with the Lord, but she left many memories with us.
 One morning she announced, “I LOST MY HEARING AID.”
 They could not find that hearing aid anywhere in her small apartment.
-She said, “I HAD IT WHEN I WENT TO BED”.
-Later at coffee, she said, “OH MY, I thought my cat coughed up a hairball last night on my pillow and I flushed it down the toilet”.
+She said, “I HAD IT WHEN I WENT TO BED.”
+Later at coffee, she said, “OH MY, I thought my cat coughed up a hairball last night on my pillow, and I flushed it down the toilet.”
 It must have been my hearing aid!

-My life plan never included getting old, the idea was to stay my young, happy, carefree self until I died.
-I would always eat what I wanted; bacon, eggs, Sugar Pops and Fruit Loops I could never imagine bran cereal or prunes in my diet.
+My life plan never included getting old.
+The idea was to stay my young, happy, carefree self until I died.
+I would always eat what I wanted; bacon, eggs, Sugar Pops, and Fruit Loops I could never imagine bran cereal or prunes in my diet.
 Most digestive systems develop plans of their own, no more regular like a clock, in any time zone.

 Then the old ticker develops problems.
-Hey Doc, what do you mean no salt?
-My grandfather lived to be ninety-six without heart trouble and he covered everything was salt.
+Hey Doc, what do you mean, no salt?
+My grandfather lived to be ninety-six without heart trouble, and he covered everything was salt.
 Doc says, ‘he sure was lucky’ you have high blood pressure.
-Now about your new diet, no salt, carbohydrates, saturated fat, sugar, caffeine, etc. I decided to get a haircut last week, when I got in the Barber’s chair he said, “Looks like maybe your only going to need one more clean shirt.”
+Now about your new diet, no salt, carbohydrates, saturated fat, sugar, caffeine, etc. I decided to get a haircut last week when I got in the Barber’s chair.
+He said, “Looks like maybe your only going to need one more clean shirt.”
 You cut the old doctor’s hair, didn’t you?
 “They aren’t supposed to talk about their patients.”

-My hearing is still fine, one thing that I can’t understand is why my wife keeps talking lower and lower all the time.
+My hearing is still excellent.
+I can’t understand why my wife keeps talking lower and lower all the time.
 The only time I can hear her real good is when she says,” DID YOU TAKE YOUR PILLS?”